aws/aws-sdk-js-v3/clients/client-cloudwatch/README.md

 under-used instances to save
 money.</p>

-<p>In addition to monitoring the built-in metrics that come with AWS, you can monitor
+<p>In addition to monitoring the built-in metrics that come with Amazon Web Services, you can monitor
 your own custom metrics.
 With CloudWatch, you gain system-wide visibility into resource utilization, application performance, and operational health.</p>